Connectome20/Diffusion-PreProcessing-Pipeline-for-Distribution/README.md

+The script to generate the diffusion pre-processing GUI can be downloaded as the file diff_preproc_c2external.py.
 Users will need to replace every instance of '/your/project/directory/’ in the GUI script with the path to their desired directory.

 Configuration File: